charanzrapeti/eslab-task2/docs/source/schedule-visualization-frontend.md

 # Schedule Visualization Frontend

 This project is a React-based frontend designed to visualize task schedules along with Application and Platform model.
-It interfaces with a backend server, with the configuration specified in `config.json`, and is accessible at [eslab2.pages.dev](https://eslab2.pages.dev)
+It interfaces with a backend server, with the configuration specified in `config.json`, and is accessible via [eslab2.pages.dev](https://eslab2.pages.dev) for local servers and [codespace servers](https://eslab.es.eti.uni-siegen.de/eslab2/index.html).

 ## Table of Contents